kevinbencs/url_shorter/Readme.md

 DATABASE_URL ='postgresql://{POSTGRES_USER}:{POSTGRES_PASSWORD}@postgres:5432/{POSTGRES_DB}'
 ```
 2. Run `docker compose up --build -d`
-3. Run the api tests (optional)
+3. Run the API tests (optional)

-## Usage guide with https with self-signed certificates:
+## Usage guide for https with self-signed certificates:

 1. Create a .env file in the root directory containing the following (in the `DATABASE_URL` enter the appropriate values to the curly bracket):
 ```